 What’s the difference between a conventional and a collateral mortgage?
 Find out here.

-High-ratio mortgages – Borrowers who can’t come up with a 20% down payment for their mortgage may be eligible for a high-ratio mortgage.
+High-ratio mortgages – Borrowers in Richmond who can’t come up with a 20% down payment for their mortgage may be eligible for a high-ratio mortgage.
 This type of mortgage product requires a minimum down payment of 5%, though mortgage default insurance will need to be paid.

 Fixed-rate mortgages – Your mortgage will come with a certain interest rate charged against it.
 If you choose a fixed-rate mortgage, your interest rate will remain constant throughout your mortgage term.

 Adjustable-rate mortgages – With this type of mortgage, the interest rate may change at different intervals.
 The interest rate charged will reflect the posted rate.
-Many borrowers choose adjustable-rate mortgages because the rates are usually lower than fixed-rate mortgages.
+Many borrowers in Richmond choose adjustable-rate mortgages because the rates are usually lower than fixed-rate mortgages.

 The initial introductory period usually comes with an attractive interest rate, though it will change when the introductory period ends.
 When the rate changes, so do the monthly payment amounts.